johnsonmkevin/PokeMon-Memory-Game/README.md

 We have developed a game that fetches data from an API, and displays the data dynamically in order to create a game experience.

 Players have to type their name in order to unlock the start game functionality.
-When 8 card matches are achieved the counter will stop and the player time will be registered in local Storage.
+When 8 card matches are achieved the counter will stop and the player time will be registered in local storage.
 Thou we do not make use of an external database, this application is scalable and could be something we implement in the future.

 ## GitHub collaboration

-- This project was developed using git version control, and through code collaboration with my support group, which gave us a deeper understanding of the tools available, and how to make better use of gitHub.
+- This project was developed using git version control for code collaboration with my support group, which gave us a deeper understanding of the tools available, and how to make better use of gitHub, while working as team.

 1. Contributors: